 For shops not currently taking fish, he offers the opportunity for them to expand and thus serve more customers.
 He helps them to grow their taxidermy businesses.

-Taxidermists don’t have to send the animals off to another place risking loss, damage, or sub-standard quality.
-All work will be done in their shops, under their supervision, and up to their standards.
+He requires a minimum of 10 days work at a shop, unless other shops in the area also hire him.
+He says taxidermists don’t have to send the animals off to another place risking loss, damage, or sub-standard quality.
+All work is done in their shops, under their supervision, and up to their standards.